Utsjoki

 Data Finland municipality/population density Utsjoki.

 Utsjoki has two official languages: Finnish and Northern Sami.
 It is the municipality in Finland with the largest portion of official Sami speakers; of the population.
-Ethnically, 54.6% of the population were Sami in 2019, making Utsjoki the only municipality in Finland with Sami majority.
+Ethnically, 54.6% of the population were Sami in 2019, making Utsjoki the only municipality in Finland with a Sami majority.

 The border with Norway follows the river Teno, which flows into the Arctic Sea.
 The northernmost village in Finland and in the European Union is Nuorgam.

 Utsjoki is at the northern end of highway 4, the longest highway in Finland.
 The European route E75 runs along the Sami Bridge and continues on to Norway.

 The Kevo nature reserve is located within the municipality.
 It covers a territory of 712 km2 and there is a 63 km hiking trail.
 The trail partly follows the edge of the Kevo gorge.

-"The name Utsjoki comes from Northern Sami Ohcejohka, but the origin of that name is unknown", according to website Fennica.pohjoiseen.fi.
+Etymology

+Originally, the name referred to a Sami village (siida) that extended north of the Teno river.
+Historical records include spellings such as Utzureka (1517), Utziuckei (1590), and Usioki (1603).

+The meaning and origin of the prefix Ohce- (as in the Northern Sami Ohcejohka) are unknown.
+The suffix -johka, -juuhâ translates to 'river'.
+The Finnish name Utsjoki is likely a loan from Inari Sami Uccjuuhâ.

+The Inari Sami prefix Ucc- resembles the word 'small' (uccâ), leading to a common folk etymology.
+However, linguists consider this incorrect because it contradicts the Northern Sami form and the large size of the actual river.
+In contrast, the Utsjoki river in Savukoski is likely based on the word for 'small'.